Frequently Asked Questions

 Not necessarily.
 It’s an unfortunate part of the business, but it is how most new business comes in.
 In a field of over 2,000 roofing companies in the Denver Metro, it is hard to stand out solely from advertising.
-Some companies still knock doors.
+Some companies still knocks on doors.
 We do!
 We also get a lot of calls and referrals.
-Knocking doors doesn’t make you a good or bad company.
-It’s how you pitch to your customer, your honesty, your integrity, and how you follow through that matters.
+Knocking on doors doesn’t make you a good or bad company.
+It’s how you pitch to your customer, your integrity, your honesty, and how you follow through that matters.

 Should I sign a contract right away?

 You should do whatever you feel is right.
 If the contractor doesn’t pressure you for money and you are comfortable with them, go for it!
 Those contracts are not enforceable in Colorado until money has exchanged hands or work has begun.
 Don’t let anyone tell you otherwise.